CLAIRE-Labo/python-ml-research-template/README.md

 - Reproducible environments that run and provide a good development experience on multiple platforms with hardware acceleration.
   Including:
-    - local computers (macOS + Apple Silicon, WSL + GPU),
+    - local machines (macOS + Apple Silicon, WSL + GPU),
-    - Linux servers (HaaS at EPFL, VMs on cloud providers),
+    - Linux servers (VMs on cloud providers, HaaS from EPFL IC),
     - the EPFL IC RunAI Kubernetes cluster (and soon other cloud services like GCP Vertex AI, AWS SageMaker).
 - Experiment management, tracking, and sharing with [Hydra](https://hydra.cc/) and [Weights & Biases](https://wandb.ai/site).